bjaspan/goofy/README.md

 $ goofy -n 3 -t 2000 -r 1000 http://www.google.com/
 ```

--n specifies the number of requests per wave, and -t specifies the time between
+-n specifies the number of requests per wave, -t specifies the time between
 waves (ms), and -r specifies the reporting period (ms).
 In this case, we're
 sending 3 requests every 2 seconds, but reporting every second.
 Here's the
 output: